adrianromero/hellogauges/README.md

 # HELLOGAUGES YEW Components
 </div>

-Gauges Components for the Yew framework.
+Gauge Components for the Yew framework.